example42/puppet-network/README.md

 The module provides a cross OS compliant define to manage single interfaces: network::interface

-IMPORTANT NOTICE: On Debian if you use network::interface once you must provide ALL the network::interface defines for all your interfaces
+IMPORTANT NOTICE: On Debian if you use network::interface once you must provide ALL the network::interface defines for all your interfaces.
+It requires separate declarations for each IP stack on each interface.
+Please keep in mind Debian and RedHat do not share the same approach in IPv4 / IPv6 management and thus require different hash structures.

 To configure a dhcp interface